whitphx/streamlit-webrtc/README.md

 If not, you will encounter an error when starting using the device.
 For example, it's something like below on Chrome.
 > Error: navigator.mediaDevices is undefined.
 It seems the current document is not loaded securely.

-[Streamlit Cloud](https://streamlit.io/cloud) is a recommended way for HTTPS serving.
+[Streamlit Community Cloud](https://streamlit.io/cloud) is a recommended way for HTTPS serving.
 You can easily deploy Streamlit apps with it, and most importantly for this topic, it serves the apps via HTTPS automatically by default.

 For the development purpose, sometimes [`suyashkumar/ssl-proxy`](https://github.com/suyashkumar/ssl-proxy) is a convenient tool to serve your app via HTTPS.
 ```shell